mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 In this lesson, we're going to cover some of the commands we use to gather information about a *replica set*.
 You've probably noticed that there are a lot of different ways to check the status of a *replica set* because each *node* emits a lot of information.
 Each *replication command* gives a different subset of this information.

-The first one we're going to cover is *rs.status. rs.status* is used to report on the general health of each node in the set. *The data it gets from the heartbeat sent in-between nodes in the set*.
+The first one we're going to cover is *rs.status(). rs.status()* is used to report on the general health of each node in the set. *The data it gets from the heartbeat sent in-between nodes in the set*.
 Because it relies on *heartbeats* for this data, it may actually be a few seconds out of date.
 This command gives us the most information for each specific *node*.

 ```javascript
 m103-example:PRIMARY> rs.status()